 If using a print version:

-If using the entire online version:
+If using an online version:

 Author(s).
 (Year).
 Title.
 (Type, Insitution).
 Retrieved from URL